deepatwal/docker/README.md

         java -jar /app/jrdf2vec.jar -checkInstallation [this is when inside the container] or
         docker exec -it jrdf2vec java -jar /app/jrdf2vec.jar -checkInstallation [this is to run when outside the container]

+        Note: If error message is this:
+                Missing Requirements:
+                    python==3.9.6
+            Installation is not ok! [❌]

+            Ignore it as this was added manually to requirements.txt

 5. docker cp jrdf2vec:/app/jrdf2vec.jar ${PWD} [this will copy the jar available inside the container to the host machine]
 6. java -jar ../../jar/jrdf2vec.jar -graph sample_dbpedia_nt_file.nt [test the jar]
 7. java -jar ../../jar/jrdf2vec.jar -light sample_dbpedia_entity_file.txt -graph sample_dbpedia_nt_file.nt [test the jar]